trimble-oss/trimble-id-sdk-docs-for-net/docs/core/Index.md

 # Trimble.ID Client SDK

-Trimble.ID is core helper library containing primitives and basic interaction with supported grant types.
+Trimble.ID is core helper library containing primitives and  interaction with supported grant types.
+It is a base library for OAuth2.0 related protocol operations.

 ### Acronyms